raul23/group-behaviors-algorithms/README.rst

   - I didn't completely ported the whole flocking C# code to JavaScript:

-    - I didn't take into account the zombies' field of view (fov) as in the book.
-Hence, the zombies in the JavaScript port can be considered as having a 360 field of view (you could imagine these creatures as being a superior type of zombie with extra eyes behind their heads :)

-      However, I will eventually incorporate the fov.
-I just need to investigate more on the use of Euler and Quaternion in ``phaser.js`` since the fov involves some rotations.
     - No collision detection between the zombies, i.e. they all overlap when occupying the same point in space.
       There is a boundary around the canvas that the green zombies can't cross but the red zombie (controlled by the user) can.